prcutler/stoneopen/wp-content/plugins/events-made-easy/readme.txt

 * Bugfix: when paypal was active, rsvp field validation results were ignored
 * Bugfix: ampersand character in event title breaks RSS feed
 * Bugfix: make sure that we apply the the_content filter only once

-= Older versions =
-* See the Changelog of the Events Manager Extended plugin